DAAD North America: Research Grants – One-Year Grants

 - Who can apply?

-- Foreign nationals who live in the USA or in Canada and by the time of application deadline have gained their last degree in the US/Canada or will be gaining it before the beginning of their funding period.
+- Foreign nationals who live in the US/Canada by the time of application deadline must have gained their last degree in the US/Canada or will be gaining it before the beginning of their funding period.

 - For doctoral students enrolled in a program in the US/Canada: no more than 3 years should have passed since receiving ABD status

 - Applicants who have been resident in Germany for longer than 15 months at the application deadline cannot be considered.